 Toggle: English / Spanish

-A digoxin test checks to see how much digoxin you may have in your blood.
+A digoxin test checks how much digoxin you have in your blood.
 Digoxin is a type of medicine called a cardiac glycoside.
 It is used to treat certain heart problems.

 A blood sample is needed.
 For information on how this is done, see: Venipuncture

-The main purpose of this test is to monitor patients taking digoxin in order to determine the best drug dosage and prevent side effects.
+The main purpose of this test is to determine the best dosage of digoxin and prevent side effects.

-Abnormal results may mean you are getting too little or too much of the medication.
+Abnormal results may mean you are getting too little or too much digoxin.